sdhers/RAINSTORM/README.md

 ## **Pipeline**
 The repository contains a series of Jupyter notebooks to go from raw pose estimation data to the visualization of your results:

+---

-### ```0-First_steps.ipynb```: Learn the basics and set up your data.
+### ```1-Prepare_positions.ipynb```: Process and clean bodypart position data.
 - This is the first notebook of the RAINSTORM project.
 Here you'll find the initial steps to prepare the data for analysis.
 - If you dont have your pose estimation files yet (or you just want to try out the workflow), RAINSTORM comes with an example folder with pose estimation files from mice on a Novel Object Recognition (NOR) task.

----

-### ```1-Prepare_positions.ipynb```: Process and clean bodypart position data.
 - Filter out the frames where the mouse is not in the video.
 - Points that have a low likelihood assigned by DLC are also filtered out, and data is interpolated and smoothed.
 - Conveniently scale the video from pixels to cm.